Program Dates: July 20 – August 3, 2019 Program Cost: $4,650.00 (tuition, room, and board)

 - Social-emotional influences

 The LC teaching model addresses issues such as time management, organization, establishment of goals, and clarity of purpose to impact students’ capacity to learn.
-Parents will come away from this two-day workshop able to communicate better with their students about classroom struggles and successes; and with fewer frustrations, because they will better understand which questions to ask in order to foster success in their students.
+Parents will come away from this workshop able to communicate better with their students about classroom struggles and successes; and with fewer frustrations, because they will better understand which questions to ask in order to foster success in their students.

 Financial Aid is available for the The Landmark College Summer Program at Johnson & Wales University – Denver.
 Students must be accepted to the program before receiving an award.
 Financial aid applications for the Program will be reviewed on a first-come, first-served basis.
 We encourage parents to submit an application for financial aid as soon as possible.